 I am guessing your first reaction to the headline is “that’s crazy – why would I ever need to do that?”
 Information technology experts are forward thinkers – CIOs and their teams have to anticipate compute demands well into the future to make sure the technology choices they make support the organization’s growth objectives.
 Are you ready for what the future brings?
 Growth calls for agility, and agility requires a whole different architecture than most enterprise software solutions have been built around.

 For example, Oracle database and SQL server were designed with deployment in a single data center in mind.
 Likewise, most VDI deployments have been scaled vertically in one data center.
 That’s not by choice.
 It’s because the complexity and expense of implementing VDI across multiple data centers is prohibitive.
-That inhibits agility and limits growth.
+That inhibits business agility and limits growth.
 Let’s walk through why the architecture for VDI solutions had to change (we did that part already!), what it looks like now, and what the future holds.

 Everyone Gets 100+ “Data Centers”

 Right now!
 You have access to 100+ data centers at this very moment.
 What could you do with all that compute power?
 Could you put IT resources to better use if you didn’t have to manage any of that infrastructure?
 What opportunities arise with that kind of global presence?
 The possibilities that just came to mind are real now.
-When you combine the cloud regions that the largest public clouds – Amazon, Microsoft, Google, Alibaba, and IBM – have today, there are more than 150 “data centers”, around the globe, ready and waiting for you!
+When you combine the cloud regions that the largest public clouds – Amazon, Microsoft, Google, Alibaba, and IBM – have today, there are hundreds of “data centers”, around the globe, ready and waiting for you!
 What you should get ready for is the day, not in the too distant future, when every business will have 1000 data centers by accessing 1000+ cloud regions.

 More Horsepower Please!